abisek/salesforce-elf-browser/README.md

 6. `ELF_MAX_DOWNLOAD_FILE_SIZE_IN_BYTES`: (optional) The maximum size of file allowed via streaming download.
 Default is 5_000_000 (~5MB).
 7. `ELF_GOOGLE_ANALYTICS_TRACKING_ID`: (optional) For Google Analytics tracking.

-Once the environment variables are setup, you can start the application using `rails server` or `foreman start`.
+If using Rails, once the environment variables are setup, you can start the application using `rails server` or `foreman start`.

+If using Docker, the environment variables can be added to a `.env` file or passed through to the container and started with `docker-compose up`

 ## Issues
 Report bugs and issues [here](https://github.com/abisek/salesforce-elf-browser/issues).